frogen10/karen/README.md

-To run application open config.json and set up wolframalpha, accuweater and CityID
+To run application open config.json and set up wolframalpha API-ID, accuweater API-ID and CityID

 Then run Setup.py which install all packages and if u want add it to autostart.